impact-hiv/NepidemiX/doc/tutorial.rst

 #.
 Why couldn't we have used **self.Jcount / len(srcNetwork)** directly in **nodeUpdateRule** ?
 What would have gone wrong?

 #.
 Start again with the SIR process.
 Instead super-spreaders this time, assume that the infection rate :math:`\beta` now is a function :math:`\beta(t) = \beta_0 + \kappa t`, where :math:`\beta_0, \kappa` are parameters but :math:`t` is the time the node has been in the **I** state.
-Thus the infectivity of a node increases linearly with the time of infection.
+Thus the infectiousness of a node increases linearly with the time of infection.
 Implement this process.
-Tip: remember that a node may have other attributes that state.
+Tip: remember that a node may have other attributes than state.